 Scenario 2: Factory Floor

-A manufacturing plant runs Kubernetes for automation.
-Security policy prohibits internet connectivity.
+A manufacturing plant running Kubernetes for automation, where security policy flatly forbids internet connectivity.

 Architecture: